 - Are the home health providers licensed and insured?

 - What specific services are provide beyond in-home treatment?

 Connecticut Insurance And Billing Questions

 Medicare will pay for in-home health care for a small period of time.
-Usually, private insurance fills in any duration that medicare won’t cover.
-Also, private insurance can pay for care that goes beyond the period of time which Medicare covers.
+Usually, private insurance fills in any duration that Medicare won’t cover.
+Also, private insurance can pay for care that goes beyond the period of time that Medicare covers.

 Call (203) 438-5555 or use the form below.